objcio/articles/2014-08-11-user-interface-testing.md

 The number one principle I apply to testing user experience is to make it appear to your code as if the user has triggered the action.
 This can be tricky because, as said before, frameworks don't always expose all of the necessary lower-level APIs.

-Projects like [KIF][], [Frank][], and [Calabash][] solve this problem, but at the cost of introducing an additional layer of complexity—and we should always use the simplest possible solution that gets the job done.
+Projects like [KIF][], [Frank][], and [Calabash][] solve this problem, but at the cost of introducing an additional layer of complexity — and we should always use the simplest possible solution that gets the job done.
 You want your tests to be deterministic.
 They need to fail or pass consistently.
 The worst test suites are those that fail at random.
 I prefer not to use these solutions because, in my experience, they introduce too much complexity at the cost of reliability and stability.

 [KIF]: https://github.com/kif-framework/KIF
 [Frank]: http://www.testingwithfrank.com/
 [Calabash]: http://calaba.sh/

 Note that I've used [Specta][] and [Expecta][] in the example project.
-Technically, this isn't the simplest possible solution—XCTest is.
+Technically, this isn't the simplest possible solution — XCTest is.
 But there are various reasons why [I prefer them](http://www.annema.me/why-i-prefer-testing-with-specta-expecta-and-ocmockito), and I know from experience that they don't affect the reliability and stability of my test.
 As a matter of fact, I'd wager that they make my tests better (a safe bet to make, since _better_ is ambiguous).

 [Specta]: https://github.com/specta/specta
 [Expecta]: https://github.com/specta/expecta